|photo by Calphotos Berkeley|

 This Chaparral Species above is likewise often vilified and demonized as impeding the growth of forests, when in fact it is a true 'Mother Tree' or otherwise known as 'Nurse Plant'.
 It has been complete ignorance of this that has actually hindered and doomed many a well meaning forest restoration program.

 Oh, and all is not finished when it comes to Parry Pinyon or any other Pinyon for that matter and Juniper trailing not far behind.
 Incredibly, they have more worth as mere raw biomass materials for Bio-Diesel Ventures.
 They are actually considered invasive and impede Cattle Operations and removal is essential for the land to be productive once again.
 This article below is about the issues of Nevada, but Arizona is not far behind.
 As stated at the outset, for me personally, the problems for Parry Pinyon were just the beginning of what has gone wrong with scientific progress when shackled and motivated by both political and big business interests.

 |By Ken Cole Wildlife News|

-Pinyon and Juniper trees, demonized by ranchers, miners and water mining entities, are being eyed by Chinese "biomass" companies with backing of politicians.
+Pinyon and Juniper trees, demonized by ranchers, miners and water mining entities, are being eyed by Chinese "biomass" companies with backing of political leaders like Harry Reid who's supposedly part of the Green Party gang.
 This is yet another removal of weather system mechanisms by human agents for profit.

 Update on Anza's Parry Pinyon (Prophecy fulfilled)